UNCLASSIFIED (U)

 (CT:CON-1014; 05-31-2024)

-Officers and posts drafting an Alert should select one or more appropriate recommended actions from the below pre-cleared language menu to include in part 5 of the Alert.
+Officers and posts drafting an Alert should select one or more appropriate recommended actions from the pre-cleared language menu below to include it. in part 5 of the Alert.
 Use hyperlinks when possible.
 Direct U.S. citizens to websites or provide contact information where they can learn more.
 Alerts are not limited to only this list.
 When drafting additional advice based on specific information, text should be short, direct, and actionable.

-Avoid the area. [include details of the area to avoid]
+Avoid the area. [include details of the area to avoid].

 Monitor local media for updates.